-The Minimum Capital Requirement ("MCR") is £64,158k (2017: £60,708k) as at the reporting date.
-The MCR represents an absolute minimum level of required capital below which supervisory intervention will automatically be triggered.
+The Minimum Capital Requirement (MCR) is £78,025k (2018: £64,158k) as at the reporting date.
+The MCR represents a minimum level of required capital below which supervisory intervention will automatically be triggered.

 The following table shows the inputs to the MCR calculation as at the reporting date.